arrowhead-f/client-library-python/README.md

  - Testing
  - Support for the following core services
    - Eventhandler
-   - Gateway
-   - Gatekeeper
- - Support for the following security modes (access policies):
+ - Support for the TOKEN security modes (access policy):
-   - Token security
-   - Insecure security

 As more Arrowhead Core Systems mature and are added to the official docker container, those will be added to this list.